Grade and Credit Point System

 Transfer Credit Exceptions

 There are exceptions to the general transfer credit policies related to transfer work from Purdue University campuses and Purdue University State Wide Technology programs located on Indiana University campuses.
 One major category of this type of exception is Purdue University coursework taken at an Indiana University/Purdue University campus and coursework taken via the Purdue University State Wide Technology Programs on Indiana University campuses.
-This course work is displayed with course hours and grades and, in addition, this work will be included in the Student Program and the Indiana University GPA statistics.
+This course work is displayed with course hours and grades and, in addition, this work will be included in the Student Program GPA statistics.

 A transcript issued by Indiana University reflects course work completed at any campus: Bloomington, Columbus (IUPUC), Fort Wayne (IPFW), Gary (Northwest), Indianapolis (IUPUI), Kokomo, New Albany (Southeast), Richmond (East), South Bend.
 A transcript issued by Indiana University is official when it displays the Registrar’s signature and the university seal and is printed on Indiana University paper.
 This official university transcript is printed on SCRIP-SAFE® paper and does not require a raised seal.